CURING LIVE ROCK

 are earthquakes, and shaky set-ups can break a tank!

-Make sure everything is wedged in hard, perfectly,
+Make sure everything is wedged in hard and well,

-or glued, so as not to move and in no question of falling.
+perfectly, so as not to move and in no question of

 Remember ... you are going to be placing corals on

-it, and it must hold them, without the chance of
+it, and it must hold them, without any chance of

 falling.
 You'll have enough of that placing the corals